MathBH/GeneticAlgorithm/README.md

 									    .

 					- "fitnes.txt" :	This contains a column of 4 comma seperated numbers.
-																			The first is the generation number, the three others are the top 3 fitnesses in that given generation.
+The first is the generation number, the three others are the top 3 fitnesse scores in that generation.

 					- "score.txt" :		This contains the fitness score of the final generated AI.

 		Observation notes:
 		------------------